ARTFL-Project/PhiloLogic4/docs/database_loading.md

 `filters` and `post_filters` are lists of loader functions--their behavior and design will be documented separately, but they are basically lists of modular loader functions to be executed in order, and so shouldn't be modified carelessly.

 `plain_text_obj` is a very useful option that generates a flat text file representations of all objects of a given type, like "doc" or "div1", usually for data mining with Mallet or some other tool.

+`store_words_and_ids` defines whether you want the parser to save a representation of the text containing the individual index ID for each word in all texts indexed in the DB.
+This can be useful for data-mining task that need to know about word positioning such as sequence alignment.

 #### Configuring the XML Parser ####
 The next section of the load script is setup for the XML Parser: